 I couldn’t laugh more than when I saw that women are currently subjugated.

 A question is raised by the organizers to tell them what women really wanted – a special status or an equal status.
 Whether men even knew what women wanted?

 I am a man and did not dare to even try to think what women wanted, rather I have taken the same summit as the yardstick to understand what they really wanted.
 So I studied previous two years summit details to understand what they wanted.

 I found the following –

-In 2014 summit, Union Minister Harsimrat Kaur Badal in her inaugural address mentioned that she got married with her husband on condition that he will not enter politics but she was in politics by design.
+In 2014 summit, Union Minister Harsimrat Kaur Badal in her inaugural address mentioned that she got married to her husband on condition that he will not enter politics but she was in politics by design.
 Did that sound little chauvinistic?
 The female way?
-And that didn’t tell me that women wanted equality and not speciality.
+And that didn’t tell me that women wanted equality and not specialty.

 Same goes for Huma Qureshi show where she wanted women to celebrate their body type.
 She spoke about body shaming of women but also told that she wanted a man with an eight pack.
 Not direct body shaming of men but in a very subtle way.
 I was wondering why she didn’t want a fat, short height man if she didn’t like body shaming and wanted equality.
 That didn’t give me any comfort that body shaming never existed for men.
 That was another indication why I felt women wanted specialty and not equality.

 Then, I referred to their 2013 session.
 In inaugural session parliamentarian, Jayanti Natarajan said “there should be complete intolerance for sexist behavior towards women at home.
 A woman should take recourse to the law if she feels her dignity has been compromised”.
 Yes, only a woman could take legal recourse in such cases.
 Any sexist behavior against a man goes unnoticed, ridiculed, and this was another reason I felt that women wanted special treatment and not equality.